eewpw/eewpw/README.md

 # With Redis
 make update

-# If, You already have Redis
+# If you already have Redis
 make update COMPOSE_FILE=docker-no-redis-compose.yml

 # Then, run smoke tests